 This tool visualizes projected monthly streamflows compared to historical streamflows at select locations along streams in the Western US.
 Users can choose to look at streamflows under different future greenhouse gas scenarios for a fixed future time period or at streamflows over different future time periods and emission scenarios.

 This tool tracks historical (1979-present) variability in climate for a selected location.
-Users can choose from a number of climate variables summarized at the monthly, seasonal, or annual timescales and create both plots and acquire the resultant data.
+Users can choose from a number of climate variables summarized at the monthly, seasonal, or annual timescales and both create plots and acquire the resultant data.